evacaribbean/Blog/README.md

 Well, why not?

 A word playing title… But then again, just words.
-The little “WordCaser” app’s only purpose is to switch letters from lower case to upper case, and vice versa.
+The small “WordCaser” app’s only purpose is to switch letters from lower case to upper case, and vice versa.

 <br>